image description

 • 23andMe: upload the zipped text file downloaded from 23andMe.
 How to get your raw genetic data: login and then go to 23andMe raw data download page and request your raw data.

-You can upload your data only in preferably archived/compressed format or as the uncompressed text file.
+You can upload your data only in archived/compressed format and NOT the uncompressed VCF file.
 The files are quite large so please be patient as it uploads to our server - click OK button to agree the terms to start uploading.

 Browse and Upload…